jcraigk/phishin/README.md

  * Opengraph (helmet context)

 NICE TO HAVE:
- * on mobile, the elapsed/remaining times should be the scrub forward/back buttons
  * anywhere we can put lyrical excerpts?
  * disable swetrix - or sign up
  * Add CSRF to POSTs on API